 Can you download SolidWorks for free?

 Yes and no - it really depends on your personal circumstances and preferences.
-If you are a student you can get a heavily discounted SolidWorks package for $150.
+If you are a student you can usually get a heavily discounted SolidWorks package for between $60 and $99.

 But of course, that isn't free.

-The best thing to do is to contact your school's CAD Administrator to find out if you are eligible for Student Access Licensing.
-This is available to any school that has a certain number of networked seats of SolidWorks (credit to scan2cad.com for the following information).
+If you are a student, the best thing to do is to contact your school's administrator to find out if you are eligible for Student Access Licensing.
+These kinds of licenses for SolidWorks are available to any school that meets certain criteria:

-- If your school has 45 or more networked seats it qualifies for a Student Design Kit program.
-This provides access to students for SolidWorks Standard that can be installed on your PC.
+- If your school has 45 or more networked seats it will likely qualify for a Student Design Kit program.
+This grants access to students for SolidWorks Standard that can be installed on a PC.

 - If none of the above apply, it is always worth asking the relevant administrator if you can borrow an existing license to use.